Table of Contents

 Number Of Players

 In Rummy, you can play with 2 to 6 players, making it perfect for intimate or group settings.
+Sometimes you can also play with a larger group of people, but it may require a second deck of cards.
 In Rummy 500, the range expands to 2 to 8 players, allowing for a bit more flexibility.
-Keep in mind that while both games can be enjoyed with just two players, Rummy 500 really shines with 3 to 5 players—this range keeps things exciting without getting too complex.
+Keep in mind that while both games can be enjoyed with just two players, Rummy 500 really shines with 3 to 5 players.
+This range keeps things exciting without getting too complex.
+As Rummy, Rummy 500 also needs an additional deck if there are more players.

 Objective Of The Game